 WiFi is not a new term for us.
-W all use WiFi networks around us to connect our system to access Internet.
+We all use WiFi networks around us to connect our system to access the Internet.
 Most of the devices having WiFi support also have the ‘connect automatically’ facility, so that if you came in the range of a previously used WiFi network, at second instance, you get connected automatically.
-A time may come when you may find that there are just too many WiFi network profiles present on your Windows 8 computer, many of which you may not need now.
-In this post, we will see how to manually delete WiFi Network Profiles in Windows 8.1.
+A time may come when you may find that there are just too many WiFi network profiles present on your Windows computer, many of which you may not need now.

-1. Open administrative Command Prompt and run following command to get list of all the wireless networks to which your system has made connection:
+1. Open administrative Command Prompt and run following command to get a list of all the wireless networks to which your system has made the connection:

 netsh wlan show profiles

-2. Refer to above shown image, suppose we want to delete the wireless network profile dlink 15.
+2. Refer to the above-shown image, suppose we want to delete the wireless network profile dlink 15.
 So we run this command to erase it:

 netsh wlan delete profile name="dlink 15"